Periodontal Disease in Buffalo, NY

 Soft tissue grafts can help when the gumline recedes and needs additional reinforcement.
 Tissue is taken from the roof of your mouth and attached to the recessed gumline.

 When periodontitis destroys the bone surrounding the tooth, a bone graft is often necessary.
-Small fragments of your bone or synthetic bone are put in place to help stimulate regrowth of natural bone and help prevent tooth loss.
+Small fragments of your bone or synthetic bone are put in place to help stimulate the regrowth of natural bone and help prevent tooth loss.
 Guided tissue regeneration is another method to help stimulate bone regrowth.

 How Can I Prevent Gum Disease?